Chris--A/Moduino/README.md

 Written by:	Christopher Andrews
 Licence:	Released using MIT licence.

-There are currently 17 modifications available.
+There are currently 18 modifications available.
 Each mod can be disabled in the config.

 ### Global forum modifications

 * Resize width of content.
 * Shrink the page banner.
 * Remove shopping icon.

+### Root index modifications
+* Shrink content

 ### Forum index modifications